skoussou/aws-lambdas-to-azure-quarkus-containers/quarkus-kafka-quickstart/README.md

     outtopic: quickstart-kafka-out
   ocp:
     cluster:
-      domain: apps.<YOUR-DOMAIN>.com     #Point to K8s
+      domain: apps.<YOUR-DOMAIN>     #Point to K8s
 ```

-The template is usually used form within a CICD pipeline and executed by ArgoCD, but we can deploy it from the command line for convenience.
+The template is usually used from within a CICD pipeline and executed by ArgoCD, but we can deploy it from the command line for convenience.
 The following command deploys from the command line, assuming that you are logged onto openshift and in your target project :

 ```
 cd chart && helm template -f values.yaml . | oc apply -f -